Here are ten important questions to ask your DJ before you hire them:

-1. Will you provide a written contract to review before I hire you?….
-Most DJ contracts protect only the DJ and do little to protect the client.
+1. Will you provide a written contract to review BEFORE I hire you?….
+I have found that most DJ contracts (and those of other wedding vendors) protect only the company and do little to protect the client.
 Read the fine print.
-At your initial consultation, make sure you receive a contract that you can take home so you can review pricing, packages, and services BEFORE hiring the company or sending any money.
+A fair contract should equally protect the client and the company.
+At your initial consultation, make sure you receive a written contract that you can take home so you can review pricing, packages, and services before hiring the company or sending any money.

-4. Will you attend my ceremony rehearsal?….
+4. Will you attend my ceremony REHEARSAL?….
 If your DJ will be providing ceremony services, it is important that he / she attend the rehearsal to review all ceremony details.
 These include rehearsing processionals and recessionals, and reviewing details with the officiant.
 In addition, on wedding day make sure your DJ will use a separate sound system at the ceremony site to avoid a lengthy equipment transfer.
 Two sound systems should be used – one for ceremony, one for reception.

 5. Do you have a BACKUP plan?… Simply put, emergency backup sound equipment is a must, and it should be available, and not back at the office.
 Same can be said about a backup generator in case the power temporarily goes out.

 6. Is this your FULL-TIME job / career?… Only 15% of all wedding DJs do this as a full-time career.
 This may not be a deal-killer for most couples, but remember, DJs who have a full-time commitment to their wedding couples tend to invest more time in the planning process, and also generally return calls, texts, and e-mails more promptly.